What is hepatic encephalopathy?

 How is HE diagnosed?

 - Blood and urine tests may be done to look for infection or to test liver function.
-Caregivers may also use the tests to get information about your overall health.
+Healthcare providers may also use the tests to get information about your overall health.

-- A neurologic exam can show caregivers how well your brain works after an injury or illness.
-Caregivers will check how your pupils react to light.
+- A neurologic exam can show healthcare providers how well your brain works after an injury or illness.
+Healthcare providers will check how your pupils react to light.
 They may check your memory and how easily you wake up.
 Your hand grasp and balance may also be tested.